Software Takeover Service

 At the end of the triage and audit phase, you receive a written assessment.
 Not a vague summary.
 A detailed, practical document that covers:

-Recommended path forward Our verdict (maintain, stabilise, or replace) with a costed roadmap covering the next 3 to 12 months.
-You will know what it costs before any further work begins.
+• Recommended path forward Our verdict (maintain, stabilise, or replace) with a costed roadmap covering the next 3 to 12 months.
+You'll know what it costs before any further work begins.

-This assessment is yours regardless of whether you continue working with us.
-It gives you the information you need to make a clear-headed decision about your software's future, whoever ends up doing the work.
+This assessment is yours to keep regardless of whether you carry on with us.
+There's no obligation to commit to further work, and no lock-in: it gives you the information to make a clear-headed decision about your software's future, whoever ends up doing the work.

 Who this is for

-You are not the first person in this situation, and you will not be the last.
+You're not the first person in this situation, and you won't be the last.
 What matters is that it gets resolved properly.
-Our software maintenance page explains why ongoing care prevents these situations from arising in the first place.
+If you'd rather avoid the situation entirely next time, our software maintenance page explains how ongoing care stops these problems arising, and build vs buy covers the decision behind a replacement.

 Get your system under control

-Tell us what you are dealing with.
-We will assess the situation quickly and give you a straight answer about what it will take to resolve it.
-Urgent cases get priority triage.
+Tell us what you're dealing with.
+We'll assess the situation quickly and give you a straight answer about what it'll take to resolve.
+Urgent cases get priority triage, often within 24 hours.

 Book a call →